hanjustin/Backend-Concepts-Study-Notes/Artificial Intelligence/README.md

 # Neural Network
 * Subfield of ML.
+* Input layer, activations/hidden layer, Output layer

+* **Neuron:** The most fundamental unit of processing that receives inputs and generates an output.
+* **Hidden layers:** are created from feature engineering automation.
+Neurons per layer & the number of hidden layers need to be decided when building a neural network.

 # Deep Learning
 * Scalable version of ML.
 Subfield of neural networks that eliminates some of the human intervention of supervised learning by automatically determining the set of features to categorize unstructured data.